kbaseIncubator/relation_engine_incubator/delta_load_atomicity.md

   * This may cause apps to fail or views to not render.
   * Note that only queries after `timestamp - 1` need to be rejected while the update is in progress.
+  * Include a useful error message explaining that the DB is unavailable temporarily.

 ## Option 2: Queue queries